 It’s not the full list of existing techniques, but it’s techniques that practically exclude the possibility of getting penalized.

 Now let’s talk about some ways and tools that will come in handy when finding backlink opportunities.
 I’m convinced that whatever you do to rank higher, your competitors should be the first source of advice!
+Even better if you can find a backlink API to help do it programmatically, even better!

 Find your competitors